 Computational fluid dynamics (CFD) is a computer-aided engineering (CAE) tool used to simulate fluid flow around various engineering models.
-CFD applications are most efficiently run on systems with high throughput local storage, low latency networks, and optimized CPUs.
+CFD applications are most efficiently run on high performance computing (HPC) systems with large throughput local storage, low latency networks, and optimized CPUs.

 Oracle Cloud Infrastructure now offers HPC clusters with CFD software that can easily be deployed through Oracle Cloud Marketplace.
 The compute cluster is provisioned with the following:

 OpenFOAM is installed with scripts to execute tutorials simulations.

 Libraries required for some of the most commonly used commercial CFD applications, including Converge, StarCCM+ and Ansys Fluent, are installed.
 Just bring your own license to get your simulations up and running.

 High throughput NFS and GlusterFS file servers are installed on NVMe SSD local storage to share data across the compute cluster and maximize data throughput.

 Oracle and Intel partnered with performance solutions company MV Concept to optimize Ansys Fluent on Oracle Cloud Infrastructure.
 By using Intel mpi’s and libraries, you can further maximize your performance with the BM.HPC2.36 Intel Skylake 6154 processor.
 Learn more about the recommended tips and tricks using Intel technology.

 Learn how to launch a CFD-ready cluster and run some of the most common CFD applications on Oracle Cloud Infrastructure.